mam-dev/debianized-jupyterhub/README.md

 ## How to build and install the package

-### Building in a Docker container

-The easiest way to build the package is using the provided ``Dockerfile.build``.
+Packages are built in Docker using the ``Dockerfile.build`` file.
-Then you do not need to install tooling and build dependencies on your machine, and the package gets built in a pristine environment.
+That way you do not need to install tooling and build dependencies on your machine, and the package always gets built in a pristine environment.
 The only thing you need on your workstatioon is a ``docker-ce`` installation of version 17.06 or higher (either on [Debian](https://docs.docker.com/install/linux/docker-ce/debian/) or on [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/)).